islandboymv/Patient-Billing-System/README.md

 ## 6. Conclusion

 The Patient Billing System provides healthcare providers with a convenient and efficient solution for managing patient records and billing information.
 By automating common tasks and offering a user-friendly interface, the system helps streamline billing processes and improve overall productivity in healthcare settings.
+Its implementation in the C programming language showcases its versatility and effectiveness as a solution for healthcare management.